mdhardenburgh/TM4C123GH6PM_Drivers/README.md

 # TM4C123GH6PM Drivers
-## Drivers for the Texas Instruments Tiva C TM4C123GH6PM microcontroller.

-Drivers for the Texas Instruments Tiva C TM4C123GH6PM microcontroller.
+Drivers for the Texas Instruments Tiva C ARM 4F TM4C123GH6PM microcontroller.
 It is designed to be easy to use, similar to an arduino, however knowledge of pointers and memory management is reccommended.
+This project is written in C++.

+# How to use
 [ARM GNU Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) is required to build this project.
 [OpenOCD](http://openocd.org/) is required to download main.elf to the board.
 Both are freely available to download and install

+You will probably have to add both openOCD and the ARM GNU Toolchain bin folder to your path

-To compile the project use navigate to the project directory in a terminal and use the command `make`.
+To build the example main, navigate to the project directory in a terminal and use the command `make`.

-Next use the command `openocd -f board/ek-tm4c123gxl.cfg -c "program main.elf"` to download the code to the board.
-Hit the reset switch to reset the processor to see the code in action.
+Use the command `openocd -f board/ek-tm4c123gxl.cfg -c "program main.elf"` to download the code to the board.
+Hit the reset switch to reset the processor to see the example code in action.

 The command `arm-none-eabi-gdb main.elf` can be used to access the debugger.
 * Use the command `target extended-remote:3333` to connect to the board